Vonage/vonage-node-sdk/packages/messages/README.md

 ## Channels

-Vonage is constantly adding new channels to the Messages API.
-However, these channels follow our normal product development cycle and may not be available to all users.
-All channels marked as 'General Availability' are available to all while those marked as 'Beta' are available to a limited number of users.
-There also maybe new features on a channel that are in 'Beta'.
-This table details the current status of each channel:
+The Vonage Messages API supports several different communication channels, and from time to time will add new channels.
+Each channel follows our normal product development cycle and therefore different channels within the overall API may have different release statuses at a certain point in time.
+Channels available for general use will be listed as having 'General Availability'.
+Channels which are currently part of a Beta program will be listed as 'Beta'.
+This table details the current release status of each channel implemented in this SDK:

 | Channel            |  API Release Status  |
 |--------------------|:--------------------:|